Home » Course » Main Course

 But I do remember this.
 I remember taking a bite and thinking it was JUST AH-MA-ZING.

-The salmon was perfectly marinated in some glorious sticky Asian inspired sweet and savory sauce.
+The salmon was coated in some glorious sticky Asian inspired sweet and savory sauce.
 It was crusty on the outside, perfectly cooked and juicy on the inside.

 The lovely piece of salmon laid on a bed of lettuce that had just the right amount of dressing.
 When I bit into the salmon, it MELTED into my mouth.